Guccifer123/raspberry-pi-setting-up/en/step_1.md

 ## Introduction

-Here you'll learn about your Raspberry Pi, the things you need to use it, and how to set it up.
+Here you'll learn about your Raspberry Pi, what things you need to use it, and how to set it up.

 ![plug in the pi](images/pi-plug-in.gif)